 They work with any VST-compatible program, including Steinberg Cubase, Ableton Live, Cakewalk Sonar, Sound Forge Pro, etc.

 The inability to edit or change parameters while extracting drums from a recording is one of the significant drawbacks of utilizing web-based software.

 VSTs provide a bit more freedom and, in some cases, a better outcome.

 That’s all there is to it for the issue: how to remove drums from a song!
 Have any of these methods worked for you?

 Using web tools rather than software to remove drums from a song is easier and quicker.
-Going further into song editing and knowing the process, on the other hand, might be beneficial if you want a high-quality production.
+On the other hand, going further into song editing and knowing the process might be beneficial if you want a high-quality production.

 Thank you for taking the time to read this!